Top Priorities for Sales Teams

 Over one year ago, the World Health Organization declared a global pandemic.
 Since then, COVID-19 has upended almost every aspect of our lives, our jobs, and our businesses.
 While navigating a global pandemic and surviving the economic uncertainty was priority number one in 2020, the question now becomes: how do sales teams move from responding to the crisis to planning for a recovery and renewal?
 Here are three priorities to consider.

-This article is a shortened version of the white paper "Top Priorities for Sales Teams in 2021".
+This article is a shortened version of the white paper "Top Priorities for Sales Teams".